makohda/IDRC_first_step_course_2018/README.md

 - Ctr+N (or Down arrow): Next command in the history
 - Ctr+R: Search your query in the history

-### Shell?
-> Simply put, the shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
-In the old days, it was the only user interface available on a Unix-like system such as Linux.
-Nowadays, we have graphical user interfaces (GUIs) in addition to command line interfaces (CLIs) such as the shell.

-Learning the shell - Lesson 1: What is the shell? http://linuxcommand.org/lc3_lts0010.php

-### Shell scripting
-Now, time to consider that you may learn a little about shell scripting techniques.
-You may be tired to type or copy & paste command lines repeatedly.
-Imagine, you will analyze other 100 samples.
-Would you copy & paste all command lines for each analysis?
-I think nobody want to do.

-LAZINESS (怠惰) is the first great virtue of programmers.
->The quality that makes you go to great effort to reduce overall energy expenditure.
-It makes you write labor-saving programs that other people will find useful, and document what you wrote so you don't have to answer so many questions about it.
-Hence, the first great virtue of a programmer.
-> Larry Wall, Father of Perl programming launguage

-By the way, virtue#2 is Impatience (短気), and virtue#3 is Hubris (傲慢).
-So, I believe that i can become a good programmer.
-How about you?

-Ref.
-Shell scripting cheat sheet (So sorry, I can't find nice English page. plz google it) https://qiita.com/muran001/items/8bb5530d79301b1b2b82

 ### See .sam file contents
 Yesterday, we generated a .sam file by sequence alignment using bwa, fastq (NGS reads) and fasta (reference human genome sequence).
 I forgot to tell .sam format.